abinit/abinit/doc/mkdocs-tutorials/ffield.md

 In this section, you will learn how to perform a calculation with a finite electric field.

 You can now copy the file ~abinit/tests/tutorespfn/Input/tffield_6.in in Work- ffield, and modify the tffield_x.files accordingly.

+{% dialog tests/tutorespfn/Input/tffield_6.in %}

 You can start the run immediately, it will take one minute on a PC 3GHz.
 It performs a finite field calculation at clamped atomic positions.
 You can look at this input file to identify the features specific to the finite field calculation.

 As general parameters, one has to specify [[nband]], [[nbdbuf]] and [[kptopt]]: